 Why is glTF needed?

 Before glTF, there were two popular formats for transmitting 3D model data between 3D creation tools and 3D game engines: FBX and OBJ.
-Here at ThreeKit, our platform supports both FBX and OBJ.
-Since we have built import and export features for an abundance of 3D related file formats into our ThreeKit platform, including OBJ and FBX and glTF, we have intimate experience with these.
+Here at Threekit, our platform supports both FBX and OBJ.
+Since we have built importer and exporter features for an abundance of 3D file formats into our Threekit platform, including OBJ, FBX, and glTF, we have intimate experience with both.

-The FBX format has a lot of features but those features are dated, the format itself is proprietary, and it can only be loaded by a huge proprietary C++ SDK.
+The FBX format has a number of features, but they're generally dated.
+Furthermore, the format itself is proprietary and can only be loaded by a huge proprietary C++ SDK.
 There is really no chance of FBX being directly loaded in a web browser.
-OBJ on the other hand has a limited feature set, also quite dated, and it is incredibly inefficient in terms of storage space and the ability to quickly read and write its data.
-While OBJ files can be loaded in a web browser, it is a very slow experience.
+OBJ has a limited feature set, is also quite dated, and is incredibly inefficient in terms of storage space and the ability to quickly read and write data.
+While OBJ files can be loaded in a web browser, it's a very slow experience.

-Unlike OBJ and FBX, glTF is very efficient at transferring 3D model data, its feature set is very rich, writing a loader for glTF is fast and efficient and glTF is an open standard.
-It meets the goals it was set out to achieve.
+Unlike OBJ and FBX, glTF is very efficient at transferring 3D model data, and it has a very rich set of features.
+Writing a loader for glTF is fast and efficient, and glTF is an open standard.
+In short, it meets the goals it was set out to achieve.

 Who is using glTF?

-Well, glTF can be imported and exported by our ThreeKit platform as well as the Clara.io 3D editor.
-Our clients, like Crate & Barrel, are using glTF to support their in-app AR experiences.
-But we are not the only ones.
-Google is exploring using glTF for its 3D advertisements.
-Microsoft allows you to take a glTF file and embed it into a Powerpoint or Word document.
-And Facebook allows you to create interactive 3D posts using the glTF format like the one below:
+gITF is being put to use in a number of industries.
+It can be imported and exported by our Threekit platform as well as the Clara.io 3D editor.
+Our clients, including Crate & Barrel, are using glTF to support their in-app AR experiences.
+Additionally, Google is exploring using glTF for its 3D advertisements, and Microsoft allows you to take a glTF file and embed it into a Powerpoint or Word document.
+On Facebook, you can create interactive 3D posts using the glTF format like the one below:

 What is next for glTF?

-In the e-commerce space, more and more websites are going to be offering their glTF 3D models to the end user.
-End users of the brand’s or a manufacturer’s website will be able to view the product they are researching or buying in 3D directly on the website.
-With platforms like ThreeKit, they will also be able to configure and customize those products.
-The key element of such offering is the ability for the end user to download and preview their configured and personalized goods on their phone in AR or to add their content to room designers.
+In the eCommerce space, more and more websites are going to be offering their glTF 3D models to the end user.
+Users of a brand’s or manufacturer’s website will be able to view the product they are researching in 3D directly on the website.
+With platforms like Threekit, they will also be able to configure and customize those products.
+The key element of such an offering is the ability for the end user to download and preview their configured and personalized goods on their phone in AR or to add their content to room designers.